 Check out this video of a powerful earthquake that occurred in Southern Mexico in 1985:

 Loss of human lives remains the major consequences of earthquakes.
-The seismic waves generated from earthquake cause the ground to shake, this then results to the shaking of buildings and homes.
+The seismic waves generated from earthquakes cause the ground to shake, this then results in the shaking of buildings and homes.

 In turn, items begin to fall, roofs and walls follow, and then the whole structure collapses.
 The collapse of these structures which are made from heavy material causes a great number of deaths.